agude/agude.github.io/_books/a_fire_upon_the_deep.md

 particularly smart, but they form sentient hivemind packs by connecting multiple members together through high-frequency sound.
-This is similar to the Bicamerals in {{ echopraxia }}, in which we see that a mind is not limited to a physical structure, but to any system connected together with high enough bandwidth.
+This is similar to the Bicamerals in {{ echopraxia }}, in which we see that a mind is not limited to a physical structure, but can be any system connected together with high enough bandwidth.

 In fact, both {{ echopraxia }} and {{ this_book }} operate under a similar
 rule: that intelligence is the ultimate advantage.
 Smarter adversary will